Everything-Explained/SAI/notes/constants/Contractions.md

 #### Examples
 Original | Filtered
 ---------|----------
-why can't i see it | why can not I see it where's it gone, I'm sure it's there | where has it gone, I am sure it is there
+why can't i see it | why can not i see it where's it gone, i'm sure it's there | where has it gone, i am sure it is there

 The filtered form is much easier to parse, as we now have words we can either remove entirely or encode.